olgalupuleac/GraphAlgorithmRenderer/README.md

 8. Now, let's generate our config and see how it looks like.
+Click *Generate config*.

 ![1557680335440](readme-images/1557680335440.png)